-Through college, I got a lot of advice from professors and fellow students on the best ways to study.
-Some of the things I heard sounded crazy to me.
+Through college, I got a lot of advice from professors and fellow students on a bunch of study hacks.
+Some of the study hacks I heard sounded crazy to me.
 Like the students who stayed up all night reading chapter after chapter in a textbook or writing papers.
 I like my sleep too much!

 1. Learn by “chunking”